osteele/gojekyll/README.md

 See the significant missing functionality below.
 This tool currently works on some simple sites that don't use drafts, templates, future posts, or various other features listed below.

-We are currently ~5x faster than Jekyll.
-Some obvious improvements would include caching SASS, caching templates, and using goroutines to render pages.
+This is currently 5-30x faster than Jekyll, depending on the use of `{% highlight %}` (which is shellout).
+Some obvious improvements include caching SASS, caching templates, and using goroutines to render pages.

 - [ ] Content
   - [x] Front Matter